DarkTender/controlPC/README.md

 # This program is basic for control your pc and all basic function

-Move file in /usr/local/bin for automatic start and crate your file: "controlpc", and use this command
+Move file in /usr/local/bin for automatic start and crate your file: "controlpc", and use this command in nano, mousepad,...

     #!/usr/bin/env python3